 The world would be a very boring place if we were all alike and this is as true in the equestrian industry as anywhere.
 And while variety is the spice of life, as the years pass and people come and go, you learn to identity certain ‘types’ of horse owner.

-To celebrate our diversity, here are just a few that you might recognise.
+To celebrate this wonderful medley of individuals, here are just a few that you might recognise.

 The owner who likes a change

 This person changes horses like some people upgrade their cars.
 Every 18 months to two years she fancies a new challenge or is convinced it’s time to take her riding in a new direction.
 So far she’s had a cracking Connemara for M&M showing, an exciting ex-racer for eventing, a big-moving warmblood for a spot of dressage, a fancy pants German-bred showjumper, and a pure-bred Arab for endurance riding.
-The latest addition to her stable is a solid Irish-bred hunter, who’s arrived just in time for the season to get underway.
+The latest addition to her stable is a solid Irish-bred hunter, who arrived just in time for the start of the season.
 Tally Ho!

 The horse collector

 This person has many more horses than she has time to exercise and is typically found running from pillar to post to keep up with their needs.
 There is her ‘old faithful’, one or more competition/riding horses, quite possibly a broodmare (with or without foal at foot/in utero), at least one ‘project’ who is looking unlikely to be sold on anytime soon, one she ‘saved’ from a life worse than death and a small pony who is just ‘useful to have around’.
 Quite how or why he’s useful is anyone’s guess, but she says it with such conviction that everyone believes her.